kausters/redactor-rails/README.md

-# Rails 4 Integration for Redactor with Paperclip
+# Rails 4 Integration for Redactor
-## (No-Devise Edition with Bourbon/Compass support and unset editor styles)
+## (Paperclip No-Devise Edition with Bourbon/Compass support and unset editor styles)

 The redactor-rails gem integrates the [Redactor](http://redactorjs.com/) editor with the Rails 3.2 asset pipeline.